NYU-robot-learning/hello-robot-stock/README.md

 # HelloRobot_Stock
 #### * This repository is a work in progress
-These designs were made for collecting data and running expirements with the [Hello Robot Stretch](https://hello-robot.com/product) using an iPhone as an egocentric camera.
-For data collection the iPhone was mounter to a manual grabber tool, and calibrated to be at the same perspective.
-Over time the design has been adjusted to fit the specific setup by adjusting height and setback of the clamps, so the final desgins as well as the original, non-adjusted designs will be included.
-If set up correctly, the non-adjusted designs will have the camera at the same position relative to the grabber tips on both the robot and the grabber stick.
+These designs were made for collecting data and running expirements at the Generalized Robotics and AI Lab at NYU using the [Hello Robot Stretch](https://hello-robot.com/product) with an iPhone as an egocentric camera.
+For data collection the iPhone was mounter to a manual [grabber tool](https://www.amazon.com/Vive-Suction-Reacher-Grabber-Pack/dp/B07GFL168C/ref=sr_1_7?keywords=grabber+tool+suction+cups&sr=8-7), and calibrated to be at the same perspective as the iPhone on the robot.
+Over time the design has been adjusted to fit the specific setup by adjusting height and setback of the clamps so that the two views are properly aligned, with the tips of the gradder arm as points of reference.

 ## [Bill of Materials](https://docs.google.com/spreadsheets/d/1qkDV2W64Q2eQ5Y6DkTYfokI8hO4we7ong_2VNufDRaY/edit?usp=sharing)
+All necessary materials and hardware for this setup is listed in the Bill of Materials.

 ## Phone Holder
 ### The phone holder is taken from the [Modular Mounting System by HeyVye](https://www.thingiverse.com/thing:2194278), which is licensed under the [Creative Commons - Attribution](https://creativecommons.org/licenses/by/4.0/) license.